Pottawatomie County COVID-19 vaccine tracker: 28% of people fully vaccinated

 The CDC considers someone fully vaccinated two weeks after they've been given a single-dose shot (Johnson & Johnson) or a second shot (either Pfizer or Moderna).

-The five counties with the highest percentage of their population fully vaccinated in Oklahoma as of May 18 are Caddo County (38%), Oklahoma County (37%), Noble County (37%), Canadian County (36%) and McIntosh County (35%).
+The five counties with the highest percentage of their population fully vaccinated in Oklahoma as of May 25 are Caddo County (39%), Oklahoma County (38%), Noble County (38%), Canadian County (37%) and Tulsa County (36%).

 For a county-by-county look at the vaccination rollout, see our COVID-19 vaccine tracker, which is updated daily.